- Faculty Effort

 Research Appointment Matrix

-The FY2015 Research Appointment Matrix contains comprehensive information about the Object Codes, Fringe Rates and Payment Methods used for various Research Appointment types (Fellows, Special Appointees, etc.)
+The Research Appointment Matrix, maintained by the FAS Office for Faculty Affairs, contains comprehensive information about the Object Codes, Fringe Rates and Payment Methods used for various Research Appointment types (Fellows, Special Appointees, etc.)

 Budgeting for Vacation Fringe

 Fringe rates including the vacation assessment should be calculated on the estimated number of weeks that the professional staff member will work.
 Departments may base their calculation on what is typical of their staff.
 If, for example, it is estimated that a professional employee will take their maximum allotted vacation (4 weeks for exempt, 3 for non-exempt), use the remaining number of weeks per year to calculate salary and fringe (48 and 49, respectively.
 The number of weeks used in the calculation can be determined by what is typical for a similar position in the department.